Life at the Ranch in Cuttingsville centers around the upkeep of a diverse Vermont farm.

 For residents whose interests are more craft based, we have facilities for pottery, yoga, music, sewing, knitting, and art, as well as a wood shop where folks can try out their skills.

 Each house forms an intimate community, housing from two to eight residents.
 While common areas and bathrooms are shared, resident bedrooms are single and private, and are simply but thoughtfully furnished, often with Ranch-made furniture.
-All houses are staffed with house advisors who not only sleep in the homes, but work on crew, offering residents round-the-clock support.
+All houses are staffed with program coordinators who not only sleep in the homes, but work on crew, offering residents round-the-clock support.

 Each house is more than just a place to sleep, it is a smaller culture within the Ranch with regular house meetings to address issues, as well as house events like dinner out or movie nights.